1.3 Interactionist View

 Typically, in our society, a deviant act becomes a criminal act that can be prohibited and punished under criminal law when an act is deemed socially harmful or dangerous to society (Goode, 2015).

 In criminology, we often cover a wide array of harms that can include economic, physical, emotional, social, and environmental damages.
-The critical thing to note is that we do not want to create laws against everything in society, so we must draw a line between what we consider deviant and unusual verses dangerous and criminal.
+The critical thing to note is that we do not want to create laws against everything in society, so we must draw a line between what we consider deviant and unusual versus dangerous and criminal.
 For example, some people do not support tattoos and would argue they are deviant, but it would be challenging to suggest they are dangerous to individuals and society.
 However, thirty years ago, it may have been acceptable to craft a dress code stating that people may not have visible tattoos.
 Today, tattoos may be seen as more normalized and acceptable, which could lead to a lot of angry and vocal employees who reject such rules.

 Now that we have a basis for understanding differences between deviance (norm violations) and crimes (law violations), we can discuss who determines if a behavior becomes criminalized in the United States.
 A criminalized act is when a deviant act becomes criminal and a law is written, with defined sanctions, that can be enforced by the criminal justice system (Farmer, 2016).